+!RREC [n]

-qualifier action ASRemI2 !RREC [n] causes ASRemI to read n records or to read up to a data reading error if n is omitted, and then process the records it has.
-This allows data to be extracted from a file which con- tains trailing non-data records (for example extracting the predicted values from a .pvs file).
-The argument (n) speci- fies the number of data records to be read.
-If not supplied, ASRemI reads until a data reading error occurs, and then pro- cesses the data it has.
-Without this qualifier, ASRemI aborts ASReml2 !RSKIP n [s] the job when it encounters a data error.
-See !RSKIP. allows ASRemI to skip lines at the heading of a file down to (and including) the n th instance of string s .
-For example, to read back the third set predicted values in a .pvs file, you would specify !RREC !RSKIP 4 ' Ecode' since the line containing the 4th instance of ' Ecode' imme- diately precedes the predicted values.
-The !RREC qualifier means that ASRemI will read until the end of the predict ta- ble.
+qualifier action !RSKIP $n\ [s]$ allows ASRemI to skip lines at the heading of a file down to (and including) the nth instance of string s.
+For example, to read back the third set predicted values in a .pvs file, you would specify !RREC !RSKIP 4 ' Ecode' since the line containing the 4th instance of 'Ecode' immediately precedes the predicted values.
+The !RREC qualifier means that ASRemI will read until the end of the predict table.
 The keyword Ecode which occurs once at the beginning and then immediately before each block of data in the .pvs file is used to count the sections.

-Combining rows from separate files
+5.7.1 Combining rows from separate files

-ASRemI2 ASRemI can read data from multiple files provided the files have the same layout.
-The file specified as the 'primary data file' in the command file can contain lines of the form where $\langle \text{filename} \rangle$ is the (path)name of the data subfile and !SKIP n is an optional qualifier indicating that the first n lines of the subfile are to be skipped.
+ASReml can read data from multiple files provided the files have the same layout.
+The file specified as the 'primary data file' in the command file can contain lines of the form !INCLUDE < filename > !SKIP n where < filename> is the (path)name of the data subfile and !SKIP n is an optional qualifier indicating that the first n lines of the subfile are to be skipped.
 After reading each subfile, input reverts to the primary data file.